bguiz/workshop-rif-first-swarm-website/README.md

 Remember how we used a standard (centralised) HTTP server earlier on to serve up the `dist` folder?
-Well, let's get back to that, this time though, serving it up using Swarm.
+Well, let's serve up that same `dist` folder, this time using Swarm, which is decentralised.

 Open up a new terminal window and enter the following `swarm up` command.